Pathing in IPLD

 A path is a list of path segments.

-Paths are typically seen encoded as single strings, where segments are separated by occurences of the "
+Paths are typically seen encoded as single strings, where segments are separated by occurrences of the "

 Beware!
 The "